alexc-dft/aim_pot_parser/README.md

 Repeats_C(int)  C_x(float)  C_y(float)  C_z(float)

-All vectors are in atomic units.
+All vectors are in atomic units (i.e. Bohr).
 Origin must be specified even if all values are zero.

 Repeats values must be >= 1.